KRLoyd/hbtn_python_tests/README.md

 ### unittest

-* __Test Present Cases__: refers to the test that you should have with a line for the expected output
+* __Test Present Cases__: refers to the test that you should have, in your test `.py`, file that includes a line for the expected output

 ```
 # <case to check>